Example: approximating derivatives using DG

 Here, $\left[u\right] = u^+ - u$ denotes the jump across an element interface, and $n_x$ is the $x$-component of the outward unit normal on $D^k$.

 Discretizing the left-hand side of this formulation yields a mass matrix.
 Inverting this mass matrix to the right hand side yields the DG derivative.
-We show how to compute it for a uniform triangular mesh using MeshData
+We show how to compute it for a uniform triangular mesh using MeshData and StartUpDG.jl.

-We first construct the triangular mesh and initialize md::MeshData
+We first construct the triangular mesh and initialize md::MeshData.

 using StartUpDG